ttrpgtools/ttrpg.tools/src/content/resources/Token Builders.md

 ## Character Avatar Builders

-There is another group of tools which let you build your character image from scratch, usually composing a collection of pre-built designs to arrive at your character concept.
-These tools may provide their own dedicated circle token export, or may just provide the regular image which you can use with the tools above.
+There is another group of tools that let you build your character image from scratch, typically by composing a collection of pre-built designs to arrive at your character concept.
+These tools may provide their own dedicated circle token export or may provide the regular image, which you can use with the tools above.

 - [Hero Forge](https://www.heroforge.com) - create 3D models of your character.
 Quite customizable.
 Can be used to order 3D printed versions of your character design.
 - [Titan Craft](https://titancraft.com/) - another tool for creating custom 3D models of characters.
 - [Eldritch Foundry](https://eldritch-foundry.com/) - create 3D characters for digital or printing use.
 - [Anvl](https://anvl.co/) - more 3D character model building.
-- [The Character Creator](https://charactercreator.org) - create custom 2D images of characters choosing from various styles and body parts.
-Only human characters supported.
+- [The Character Creator](https://charactercreator.org) - create custom 2D images of characters, choosing from various styles and body parts.
+Only human characters are supported.
 - [Reroll](https://reroll.co/) - create pixel art versions of your characters.
 - [Avatars in Pixels](https://www.avatarsinpixels.com/) - various styles of pixel avatars.
 Not as many ancestry options as dedicated TTRPG tools.

-It is worth noting that you should always check the licenses provided by these tools, as often you may not use your creations for commercial purposes.
-That's fine for private games, but can have implications for people who want to stream their games, etc.
+You should always check the licenses provided by these tools, as you may not be allowed to use your creations for commercial purposes.
+That's fine for private games, but it can have implications for people who want to stream their games, etc.

-If you just want premade [[Token Collections]], those are available too.
+If you want premade tokens, those are available too.
+Check out the artists on the [[Assets]] page.
 They are more popular with Game Masters as they typically include monsters, beasts and other non-player characters (NPCs).